bloominstituteoftechnology/node-auth1-project/viewCounter/readme.md

 Copy the ONLY `connect.sid` assignment, i.e. `connect.sid=SUPERLONGSTRING_UP_UNTIL_THE_SEMI-COLON`
 ...and then paste that into a `curl` command as the `-b` argument.
-This time you can leave off the `-v` option, but you also need the -H option to tell gurl what kind of data is being sent:
+This time you can leave off the `-v` option, but you'll need to add a `-H` option to tell `curl` what kind of data is being sent:

-i.e

 ```
 curl -H "Content-Type: application/json" -b "NAME=VALUE" http://localhost:3000/view-counter
 ```

+i.e. for the `-b` argument, replace the `"NAME=VALUE"` with `"connect.sid=s%3AY_yUqVkQUnUMWxkpDMiMqXZh-oTHqmby.H%2F8Jy3vQ52mNrj2BtytRRdlyQZxl5dWWdAu07QV8jNs"`

 Now, when you enter this command into your console, the view counter will increase by one with each successive visit through `curl`!